-Save Stonehenge World Heritage Site, a new organisation set up by The Stonehenge Alliance, has instructed counsel and Leigh Day to investigate the lawfulness of the Secretary of State’s decision to approve the A303 Stonehenge dual carriageway.
-A letter is being sent today (Friday 27th) to the Department for Transport outlining its concerns.
+Save Stonehenge World Heritage Site, a new organisation set up by individual supporters of The Stonehenge Alliance, has instructed counsel and Leigh Day to investigate the lawfulness of the Secretary of State’s decision to approve the A303 Stonehenge dual carriageway.
+A letter was sent on Friday 27th November to the Department for Transport outlining its concerns.

-To make this possible, campaigners are launching an appeal on CrowdJustice to raise £50,000 to cover the initial costs of the legal action, which will go live at 6am on Monday.
+To make this possible, campaigners launched an appeal on CrowdJustice to raise £50,000 to cover the initial costs of the legal action.

 Tom Holland, Stonehenge Alliance President, expressed his backing for the legal action: